 We were incorporated in the state of Delaware in September 2000.
 We are a specialty pharmaceutical company focused on the acquisition, development and commercialization of innovative pharmaceutical products.
-Our in-licensed compounds and our pipeline, which include several compounds in clinical testing, are intended to target a variety of prevalent medical conditions, including premature labor, cancer and asthma.
+Our development pipeline, which includes six compounds in clinical testing, target a variety of prevalent medical conditions, including asthma, cancer, interstitial cystitis, generalized anxiety disorder, urinary incontinence and multiple sclerosis.
+We are focused primarily on the development of our existing programs at the present time and do not foresee material acquisitions of product candidates in the near term.